5l1v3r1/Sonarr-wiki/FAQ.md

 No. as long as you set the Drone Factory path `Settings > Download Client > Drone Factory` to the folder where sab downloads your TV Shows everything will be imported automatically. [[Sorting and Renaming]]

 #### How does NzbDrone find new episodes?  ####
-NzbDrone doesn't actively search for any episodes on its own, it uses the indexers recent RSS feed to find episodes, which contains all the new releases (for both new and old episodes).
-Typically the indexer returns the last 100 releases<sup>1</sup>, which isn't much, so be wary if you shut your system down for an extended period of time.
+NzbDrone doesn't actively search for any episodes on its own, it uses RSS feed to find recently posted episodes (sometimes older episodes are posted).
+Typically the indexer returns the last 100 releases, which isn't much, so be wary if you shut your system down for an extended period of time you might miss some newly release episodes.

 #### Why can't NzbDrone see my files on a remote server?  ####
 This can be for various reasons, but the most common is, NzbDrone is running as a service, which causes one of two things: